 Remember your pets when the temperatures drop this Winter

-Wagoner County Sheriff Chris Elliott knows that most of the country is experiencing colder temperatures.
-Next week temperatures will be below freezing for most of the week.
-It is important to remember that when the temperature outside plummets, your pets could be at risk.
+Wagoner County Sheriff Chris Elliott knows that colder temperatures are on the way.
+With the upcoming weather it is important to remember that when the temperature outside plummets, your pets could be at risk.

 Here are our 10 tips to help keep your pets safe this winter: